 Map: Please see below:

-The boat ride was crowded and somewhat slow, but we made it to the island safe and sound.
+In 2014 The boat ride was crowded and somewhat slow, but we made it to the island safe and sound.
 Right when we got off the boat, the scooter rental people found us and took us to our scooters.
 It was 300 NT per scooter, which is very cheap for scooter rental.
 The scooter people didn’t even look at our licenses, and they said themselves that helmets were not required.
 However, the second time we visited the rental shops all required us to wear helmets because the police had recently cracked down on tourists.
 We rode around the island on our scooters and saw everything from the shops to the beaches to more beaches and some restaurants.
-The weather was great.
-Be aware that a few private beaches that you have to pay to get into.
-Also everything seemed to be a little more expensive than one would expect in Kaohsiung.
+The weather was great every single time we went!
+Be aware that a few places require an entrance ticket.
+Also some restaurants can be little more expensive than one would expect in Kaohsiung, but some are cheaper too.

-Xiaoliuqiu has some of the best snorkeling in Taiwan.
+Xiaoliuqiu has some of the best snorkeling (浮潛 Fú qiǎn) in Taiwan.
 There are snorkeling rental shops and tours all over the island, the usual price being 300 NT for an hour tour per person.
+If you don't know where to go, ask your hostel owner and they will be able to hook you up.

-Our snorkeling session only lasted 30 minutes, but it was an unforgettable, once in a lifetime kind of experience.
+Our snorkeling session in 2016 only lasted 30 minutes, but it was an unforgettable, once in a lifetime kind of experience.
+We went to Meirendong (美人洞), a beach we will cover further in this blog.

 We just chose a random snorkeling shop near the center of town (there are snorkeling shops literally everywhere on the island).
 A typhoon had just passed through so we were afraid that there would be an ocean warning, but luckily we were able to get in the water and snorkel.